RichardLitt/burntfen.com/_projects/diginf.md

 title: "Digital Infrastructure Fund"
 picture: diginf.png
 picture-small: diginf.png
-status: Ongoing
+status: 2022-2023
 role: Facilitator
 stub: Community
-ranking: 3
+ranking: 4
 outbound: "https://digitalinfrastructure.fund/"
 ---
 {% include JB/setup %}

 Collaborators: [Open Source Collective](/projects/open-source-collective)

-I help facilitate a community of researchers and practitioners to better understand the problem of what is digital infrastructure, and to work together toward our common goal: a commons of technology, sustainably developed and maintained, for the benefit of everyone.
+I helped facilitate a community of researchers and practitioners working to better understand the problem of what is digital infrastructure, and how it underpins our world.
+The two million dollar fund was funded by the Ford Foundation, Sloan, Open Society, Mozilla, Open Collective, and Omidyar Network.
+I ended my tenure here by holding an event at the Ford Foundation building in New York City on May 11th, 2023.

-I also host the [Digital Infrastructure Fund Podcast](https://dif.fireside.fm/).
+As part of this work, I also hosted the [Digital Infrastructure Fund Podcast](https://dif.fireside.fm/).